innerout/Emacs/README.md

 # Requirements
-* Emacs based on the version of Arch linux.
+* Emacs config tested on the version available on Arch linux.

 ### Arch